United States of America / USA (mainland) travel advisories

 *This email is automatically sent to the email address registered in your residence notification, email newsletter, and Tabi-Regi.

-*If you have signed up for TabiRegi and would like to stop receiving emails, please follow the procedure to stop receiving emails from the URL below.
+*If you have completed the simple registration for TabiRegi and would like to stop receiving emails, please follow the procedure to stop receiving emails from the URL below.

 URL: https://www.ezairyu.mofa.go.jp/tabireg/simple/delete